-Parsl is designed to enable the straightforward orchestration of asynchronous tasks into dataflow-based workflows in Python.
-Parsl manages the parallel execution of these tasks across computation resources when dependencies (e.g., input data dependencies) are met.
+Parsl is designed to enable the straightforward orchestration of asynchronous tasks into dataflow-based workflows, in Python.
+Parsl manages the concurrent execution of these tasks across computation resources, scheduling each task only when its dependencies (e.g., input data dependencies) are met.

 Developing a workflow is a two-step process:

-The following example demonstrates how a MapReduce job can be defined.
+The following example demonstrates how Parsl can be used to specify a MapReduce computation.